Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

-And people react with disbelief.
+People react with disbelief.
 Disappointment.
-Sometimes outrage.
+Outrage.

-The problem is that we expect them not to be.
+It’s that we expect them not to be.

-The Illusion of the Perfect Guide
+The Illusion of the Perfect Breathwork Facilitator

 Pedestals are dangerous structures.

-Not because people fall from them.
+Not because people fall from them —

-But because we built them in the first place.
+but because we built them in the first place.

 We don’t create superior leaders.

-We cultivate authentic facilitators.
+We cultivate authentic, trauma-informed facilitators.

-Why Humanity Creates Safety
+Why Authenticity Creates Nervous System Safety

 A facilitator who pretends to have it all together creates distance.